Analysis | The Scandal Embroiling South Africa’s President

 South African President Cyril Ramaphosa has been caught up in a scandal almost five years after he took office with a pledge to fight corruption.
 The bizarre case revolves around the theft of cash that robbers found stuffed into a sofa at his game farm.
-A panel headed by the nation’s former chief justice said there may be grounds for impeaching Ramaphosa because of the way he handled the matter.
-While the panel’s findings were rejected by parliament, the drama has blotted the 70-year-old leader’s distinguished political career and compounded the woes of a country contending with unprecedented power outages, rampant unemployment and surging living costs.
+A panel headed by the nation’s former chief justice said there may be grounds for impeaching the 70-year-old leader because of the way he handled the matter.
+The panel’s findings were rejected by parliament and Ramaphosa comfortably won a second term as head of the governing party.
+But the drama has blotted his distinguished political career and compounded the woes of a country contending with unprecedented power outages, rampant unemployment and surging living costs.

 1. What’s Ramaphosa alleged to have done?